ted-spence-avalara/developer-dot/_posts/2017-09-22-AvaTax-17-9-patch-notes.md

 disqus: 1
 ---

-This article is about the August 2017 monthly update to the AvaTax API.
+This article is about the September 2017 monthly update to the AvaTax API.

 <div class="mobile-table">
     <table class="styled-table">